 His drawings are covered-over or erased at the end of exhibitions, but continue to circulate and are constantly renewed, mirroring the daily flow of information from which they originate.
 Perjovschi chooses to play with this process of erasure and recreation, of appearance and disappearance, sometimes involving the gallery visitors, who unbeknownst to them walk across art works, or knowingly draw themselves, even drawing over the artist's own drawings.

-His recent exhibitions include an ongoing retrospective at CCC Tours and a personnal show at Le Magasin in Grenoble.
+His recent exhibitions in France include an ongoing retrospective at CCC Tours and a personnal show at Le Magasin in Grenoble.

 His work has been presented during solo shows at and Kunsthalle (Basel, Switzerland) in 2007, MoMA (New York), in 2006, Tate Modern (London) in 2005.

 He participates at group shows like Fifth Floor at Tate Liverpool and Sydney Biennial in 2008, The Magelanic Cloud at Centre Georges Pompidou Paris or the 52nd Venice Biennial in 2007.